 Free and reduced-price meals are available based on financial need or household situation.
 Information about a student's participation is confidential; however, disclosure of a student's eligibility may be made without prior notice or consent to programs, activities, and individuals that are specifically authorized access under the National School Lunch Act (NSLA), which is the law that sets forth the disclosure limits for the district's child nutrition programs.
 A student's name, eligibility status, and other information may be disclosed to certain agencies as authorized under the NSLA to facilitate the enrollment of eligible children in Medicaid or the state children's health insurance program (CHIP) unless the student's parent notifies the district that a student's information should not be disclosed.
 A parent's decision will not affect the child's eligibility for free and reduced price meals or free milk.
-See the district website, www.dickinsonisd.org to apply for free or reduced price meal services.
+See http://disdfoodandnutrition.com/?page=main to apply for free or reduced price meal services.

-"Please keep in mind we are required to offer every parent with the opportunity to apply for free or reduced meals."
+Every parent will have the opportunity to apply for free or reduced meals.
 After the application is processed, notification will be sent to those who qualify.
 Free or reduced meals will begin after the application is processed.
 Students who received free or reduced meals in the previous year may eat the first 30 calendar days until the new application is processed.
 If a new application is not received after 30 days, students will be changed to paid status.

-- Free & Reduced Meal Applications Online will be available August 1 and can be completed very easily using any computer, smartphone or any device with internet access.
+• Free & Reduced Meal Applications Online - will be available August 1 and can be completed very easily using any computer, smartphone or any device with internet access.
 Public computers are available at all schools, Food and Nutrition Services, and the Education Service Center.
+FNS staff will assist parents with applications at all schools and the main office at 4003 Video St. Paper applications can be requested.

-Paper applications will be available upon request. - •Lunch Money Now (LMN) We encourage all parents to set up a LMN reminder at the beginning of the school year.
+•Lunch Money Now (LMN) - We encourage all parents to set up a LMN account to view your students meals and snacks eaten daily.
 It is a convenient way for parents to receive not only an email but also a text that your student's balance is low or has reached a preset dollar amount.
-LMN also allows parents to set up recurring payments to your student's account and view account balances Visa, MasterCard, and PayPal can be used to make deposits on the secure (SSL) site and are available on the student's account within an hour of the transaction.
+Parents with students on the Free and Reduced meal program can also utilize LMN.
+It allows parents to set up recurring payments to your student's account and view account balances.
+Visa, MasterCard, and PayPal can be used to make deposits on the secure (SSL) site and are available on the student's account within an hour of the transaction.
 There is a small \$2.50 charge per transaction and multiple students can have money deposited in a single transaction.
+Parents and guardians who prefer to make their payment in person may do so daily in the cafeteria.

-•Meal Prices
+Meal Prices